-As someone who has already had shingles twice, retired Hamilton, Ontario resident Jean also recommends the vaccine.
+As someone who has already had shingles twice, retired Hamilton, Ontario resident Jean also recommends the vaccine (at the time only the single-dose vaccine was available).
 Although she noticed the symptoms in time to get medication and avoid the worst of the rash and pain, she is surprised by how quickly the symptoms appeared and spread.

 The first instance occurred about four years ago.
 “I was taking a shower and noticed a four inch red mark that swooped down my back in a crescent shape – as if the water had scalded that area.”
 That experience prompted Jean to act immediately when she saw another spot starting to form.
 Shortly after that episode she decided to get the vaccine, but recognizes that without a drug plan, some people might hesitate due to the cost.
 Fortunately, the vaccine is now free for eligible adults ages 65-70 in Ontario.